pmaji/practical-python-data-viz-guide/README.md

 ### Why We Visualize

+[Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_1_main_nb.ipynb) to the easy-to-view notebook for this section of material.
+[Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_1_main_nb.ipynb) to the GitHub-hosted notebook for this section of the material.

 1. The power of visual data representation and storytelling.
 2. A few principles and heuristics of visualization.
 3. The building blocks of visualization explored.

 ### Overview of Python Visualization Landscape

+[Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_2_main_nb.ipynb) to the easy-to-view notebook for this section of material.
+[Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_2_main_nb.ipynb) to the GitHub-hosted notebook for this section of the material.

 1. Intro to the visualization ecosystem: python's Tower of Babel.
 2. Smorgasbord of packages explored through a single example viz.